Dictionary / Arabic - Turkish Terminology

 “Necessity is preserving lives from being lost or from being greatly injured.
 Permitting necessity is the state in which one fears losing one's life if one abstained from eating.”

-Conditions and constraints of the dharûrah which makes haram halal.
+Conditions and constraints of the dharûrah that make halal what is haram:

-4- There must be no other alternative in facing the state of dharûrah other than committing the haram.
+4: There must be no alternative to facing the state of dharûrah other than committing the haram.

-It is permissible for a Muslim to utter the words of kufr when he is under a painful torturing that he cannot bear or he is under the threat of losing his life or severe injury to his organs.
+It is permissible for a Muslim to utter the words of kufr when he is under painful torture that he cannot bear or he is under the threat of losing his life or severe injury to his organs.

-Compulsion has been defined as pressurizing a person without the right to do something wrong to which he does not consent.
+Compulsion has been defined as pressurising a person without the right to do something wrong to which he does not consent.
 Not every compulsion is a cause of dharûrah.
-Only complete compulsion namely the threat of killing and damaging a limb would cause necessity.
+Only complete compulsion, namely the threat of killing and damaging a limb, would cause necessity.

 Yukarı Çık